 Perhaps advocates of the software view really mean that the mind or self is just the thing running the program — but this just takes us right back to where we started: what is this thing, this self?
 Why be confident that it survives enhancements like Merge, or even less radical enhancements, like Zen Garden and Human Calculator?
 Both of these enhancements still involve major augmentations of certain cognitive capacities.
 Such changes may, for all we know, alter one’s personality and brain function in significant ways.

 This leads me to suspect there may be a second kind of design ceiling on radical brain enhancement.
 The first design ceiling arises if microchips fail to underlie conscious experience — let’s call this the “consciousness ceiling.”
 This second ceiling, in contrast, involves the survival of the self.
 This “self ceiling” is a point beyond which the person who attempts to enhance is no longer the same individual as before, for the procedure causes that individual who sought enhancement to cease to exist.
 Because the nature of the self is so controversial, we don’t know if there’s a self ceiling.
-Nor do we know how high, or low, any ceiling is situated.
+Nor do we know how high, or low, a self ceiling would be situated.

 These potential ceilings suggest that we should approach the idea of merging with AI with a good deal of humility.
 Technological prowess is not enough.
 To flourish, we must appreciate the philosophical issues lying beneath the algorithms.